Mosms/Mosms.github.io/index.md

 I'm Bo Fu from Nanjing University, now I'm major in Computer Science.

+My personal mo-(b)logs' website can be seen from [Mologs](https://mosms.github.io/Mologs/), if you are interested in this, you can browse this webpage.

 ---

 + Now this page is not frequently used, but future I'll do more things here.